9 of the Biggest Kitchen Backsplash Trends of 2026

 1. A stone slab backsplash

-Slab-style stone backsplashes have been the single biggest kitchen backsplash trend of the last few years, and that will continue into 2026, and I suspect this will be the case for years to come.
+Slab-style stone backsplashes have been the single biggest kitchen backsplash trend of the last few years, and that will continue through 2026, and I suspect this will be the case for years to come.
 Every major kitchen designer has been doing slab backsplashes lately, and I love this look!

 Think of a marble slab backsplash as basically an extension of the countertop up the wall.
 I.e. the style seen above in the Blue Gray Gal and Eric Drozd.